The Complete Guide to Trumpet Lesson Pricing

 In-person vs Online Lessons

-In-person prices can vary widely though depending on the number of qualified trumpet teachers in your area.
-If you’re looking for expert trumpet teachers at reasonable prices, live online lessons may be your best bet.
+That said, in-person rates can vary depending on how many qualified trumpet teachers are available in your area.
+If you’re looking for experienced trumpet instructors at a reasonable price, online lessons might be your best bet.

 Pre-recorded vs Live Lessons